council

 Council’s Rate in the Dollar is then used to determine how much each property owner needs to pay for their share of rates.
 Your property valuation is multiplied by the Rate in the Dollar to determine your rate payment amount.
 The garbage charge, waste infrastructure charge and EPA Levy Charge will be calculated separately as required.

 The Rate in the Dollar changes each year to make sure Council cannot collect more revenue than the cap will allow.
-Please refer to the Rates webpage for the current Rate in the Dollar.
+Please refer to our Rates and Valuations page for the current Rate in the Dollar.

 It is a common myth that Councils can request the Valuer-General to increase property valuations in order to generate more rate revenue.